 This is the week it happens.
 A single sperm meets the egg in the fallopian tube, and fertilization occurs.
 Within hours, the fertilized egg begins dividing.
 By the end of the week, this tiny cluster of cells is making its way toward the uterus.
+Use our Due Date Calculator to find your estimated delivery date.

 Your Baby This Week